Predicting quantum learnability from landscape fluctuation

-\textit{Introduction.---} Learning unknown quantum states is a central topic in modern quantum physics.
-Many practical problems can be abstracted into state learning such as ground state preparation of many-body systems in condensed matter physics and chemistry~\cite{Zheng2017, Qin2020, Xu2024, Kandala2017}, quantum tomography~\cite{Huang2020, Huang2024a, Huang2024}, and combinatorial optimization with quantum-classical mappings~\cite{Farhi2014, Zhou2020}.
-With rapid developments of quantum technology~\cite{Preskill2018, Arute2019, Zhong2020, Bluvstein2024}, parametrized quantum circuits (PQC) have emerged as a natural and promising approach for such problems, also known as quantum neural networks in quantum machine learning (QML), akin to neural networks learning classical distributions~\cite{Kearns1994}.
-Training PQCs using classical optimizers to minimize certain cost functions has been a paradigm as one of the most promising paths to practical quantum advantages on near-term quantum devices~\cite{Bharti2022, Cerezo2021a}.
+The rapid development of quantum computing~\cite{Preskill2018, Arute2019, Zhong2020, Bluvstein2024} has paved the way for groundbreaking advancements in various fields, with quantum machine learning (QML) emerging as a promising next-generation artificial intelligence technology.
+A central goal in QML is learning unknown quantum states, the quantum analog of learning probability distributions in classical machine learning~\cite{Kearns1994}.
+Many practical problems can be abstracted into state learning such as ground state preparation of many-body systems in condensed matter physics and chemistry~\cite{Zheng2017, Qin2020, Xu2024, Kandala2017}, quantum tomography~\cite{Huang2020, Huang2024a, Huang2024}, and combinatorial optimization~\cite{Farhi2014, Zhou2020}.
+Quantum neural networks (QNN) have emerged as a natural and powerful approach for such problems, generally referring to parametrized quantum circuits (PQC) equipped with classical optimizers.
+Training QNNs to minimize task-dependent cost functions has been a paradigm as one of the most promising paths to practical quantum advantages on near-term quantum computers~\cite{Bharti2022, Cerezo2021a}.